dani-f99/tms_preprocessing/readme.md

 and database on which the process will be performed. before program usage:
 - `sql`: Configure the sql connection information.
 - `database`: Configure the database name and subject id.
+    - subject_id in the format of "1,2,3,...,n"

 ## 5. DIRECTORY STRUCTURE